 - Plott Balsam Mountains

 What makes them important

 From the 1880s to the 1930s these forests were logged extensively with some areas experiencing catastrophic wildfires in the logging slash.
+These fires not only killed trees, but burned the organic component of the soil, which red spruce seeds need for germination.
 This era of unchecked logging is considered the primary reason that restoration efforts are needed since the spruce forests have not recovered from this era in more than 100 years.

 - They are home to federally-listed species such as spruce-fir moss spider, and Carolina northern flying squirrel (learn more about an on-the-ground effort that will benefit rare squirrels) as well as a long list of species of conservation concern including the northern saw-whet owl, brown creeper, black-capped chickadee, and several salamanders.
 Ensuring the continued existence of these species means ensuring they have ample habitat.

 - Economic impacts – These forests occur at some of the highest profile, highest-visitation natural areas in the southern Appalachians.
 Stewarding them helps ensure these areas continue to draw people, which in turn helps support local economies.